 Following the FHS Transformation Report, the Mayosi Report, and the UCT Inclusivity Survey, the F-TEC held a strategic workshop to identify key transformation focus areas, and to explore how the work of the TEC will articulate with and support other transformation-focussed initiatives across the faculty, such as the DMC Strategic Projects.

-Following this engagement, four focus areas were identified:
+Following this engagement, three focus areas were identified:

 Student wellness includes all spheres related to the challenges facing undergraduate and postgraduate students in the faculty, including, but not limited to, relationships with supervisors, funding, victimisation, wellness, and a sense of belonging.
 The role of this sub-committee will be to take a holistic approach to supporting student wellness within the faculty, by identifying student-specific problems and challenges, developing strategies through consultation and collaboration, and monitoring processes in place that directly affect the wellbeing of students and to ensure that they are given priority within the Deanery.

 To achieve these goals, this Student Wellness portfolio will work with both FHS and institutional structures and stakeholders such as,